11 Rules To Break To Set Yourself Free

 It’s not about what happens, it’s about how you handle it.

-You have a choice, it’s up to you.
+You have a choice, it’

 No matter what age or experience level, so many women don’t feel good about themselves.
 They don’t feel good about who they are and doubt their choices, actions and desires.